sdaitzman/lacolor/README.md

 # lacolor
-Color chooser and convertor for Lacona
+Lacolor is a color chooser and convertor for Lacona